Australia's uranium customer countries

 www.onlineopinion.com.au/view.asp?article=7929&page=0

-Joint Standing Committee on Treaties rejects uranium sales to Russia
+Joint Standing Committee on Treaties rejects uranium sales to Russia - PDF of full report:

-(the Rudd government simply ignored the Committee's recommendations)
+(the government simply ignored the Committee's recommendations)

 Can Russia be trusted with our uranium?